-This is the second in a three part series in which Michael and I discuss some of the differences between our British and American English dialects.
-This edition takes up right where we left off in part one, so if you are a new listener you might want to go back and listen to part one before you listen to part two.
-In this podcast, we focus on some pronunciation differences between British and American English, as well as one potentially embarrassing difference in vocabulary.
+This is the second in a three part series in which Michael and Lori discuss some of the differences between their British and American English dialects.
+This edition takes up right where they left off in part one, so if you are a new listener you might want to go back and listen to part one before you listen to part two.
+In this podcast, they focus on some pronunciation differences between British and American English, as well as one potentially embarrassing difference in vocabulary.

-In today’s conversation, Michael and I discuss how native speakers use fillers such as “umm” and “uh” and “mmm hmm” in conversations, and how these fillers are not always the same in different cultures.
-This is the first part of a series of three: in parts two and three we go on to discuss some rather amusing pronunciation and vocabulary differences between British and American English.
+Michael and Lori discuss how native speakers use fillers such as “umm” and “uh” and “mmm hmm” in conversations, and how these fillers are not always the same in different cultures.
+This is the first part of a series of three: in parts two and three they go on to discuss some rather amusing pronunciation and vocabulary differences between British and American English.

 Michael and Lori discuss a disturbing video that Lori saw on Youtube, in which a teenage boy inserts a firework rocket into his rear end and burns himself.
 Sensitive listeners may find this podcast offensive, so use caution when listening.